Marr Grounds: Early life and education

 He and his mother left Australia for the US in 1939, after his father had taken up with the wife of Sir John Ramsay, son of William Ramsay, founder of Kiwi shoe polish.
 His parents were divorced in 1941.
 Grounds returned to stay with his father in 1945, after his mother remarried, until 1948.
 During those years he attended a cram school in Melbourne, now known as Taylors College.

 He served in the U.S. Navy during the Korean War from 1951 to 1955.

 He studied at the College of Environmental Design at the University of California, Berkeley, graduating with a degree in architecture in 1965, before undertaking a master of arts in sculpture the following year.
 The campus was at the centre of the 1960s counterculture, and Grounds became part of a friendship group that included some of the key figures of that time, such as Ken Kesey, Allen Ginsberg and Jack Kerouac, hanging out at the City Lights Bookstore.
 He moved to the commune of Drop City in Colorado for a while after graduating.

 Career

-In 1996, he and his wife, Joan Grounds, there, moved to Ghana to lecture in architecture at the Kwame Nkrumah University of Science and Technology in Kumasi, after marrying at a quick ceremony at Reno, Nevada, as it was a requirement to be married to travel there.
+In 1996, he and his wife, Joan Grounds, moved to Ghana to lecture in architecture at the Kwame Nkrumah University of Science and Technology in Kumasi, after marrying at a quick ceremony at Reno, Nevada, as it was a requirement to be married to travel there.